complexlogic/rsgain/README.md

 ```
 rsgain easy "C:\path\to\music libary"
 ```
-That's it. rsgain will take care of the finer details.
+That's it. rsgain will take care of the details.
 See [Overrides](#overriding-default-settings) for more information about the default settings and how to override them if desired.

 #### Multithreaded Scanning
 Easy Mode includes optional multithreaded operation to speed up the duration of a scan.
 Use the `-m` option, followed by the number of threads to create.
 The number of threads is limited to one per physical CPU core or fewer.
 For example, if you have a quad core CPU: